 Ellison eventually committed the ultimate crime of modern American literature: He refused to let filmmakers turn his book into a movie.

 When Fight Club premiered as a movie, it achieved modest success and, like the book, missed out on major awards.
 Nevertheless, it became pop-culture shorthand for anything having to do with alienation and social rebellion.
-Though Invisible Man was a critically acclaimed, it has never been made into a movie.
+Though Invisible Man was critically acclaimed, it has never been made into a movie.
 There are, however, indications that the Ellison estate is softening its no-film stance.
 In 2013, the estate allowed a stage production of Invisible Man, on the condition that the producer kept a strict adherence to the text.
-The play was well-received but short lived.
+The play was well-received but short-lived.

 At some point, the book will become public domain and a film will be made, Ellison be damned.
 Whether or not it’s a good idea to turn the book into a film is beside the point.
-Fight Club makes its clear that Invisible Man has, like any good rebel, already outgrown the control of its creator.
+Fight Club makes it clear that Invisible Man has, like any good rebel, already outgrown the control of its creator.